Need Help? We are right here!

 miniOrange 2FA/MFA Credential Provider for Windows logon and Remote Desktop Protocol (RDP) access supports following Multi-Factor Authentication (MFA) Methods:-

-miniOrange Credential Provider for Remote Desktop Protocol (RDP) Access supports both client and server operating systems.
+miniOrange Credential Provider supports both client and server operating systems.

 Supported Microsoft Windows Client versions: